-POPULATION GOALS AND OBJECTIVES

 The Town anticipates its population will remain on a very manageable growth pattern for the foreseeable future, gaining only approximately 4 people per year until 2040.
 As a result, the Town seeks to retain its character as a family oriented community that serves the residents with an exceptional level of resources and services.
 As such, it has adopted the following goals, policies and implementation strategies: